MasterKale/Docker-Django/README.md

 When the command finishes, you'll find the new project files on your local machine.
 Thanks to the mapped drive they'll also appear in Vagrant.

+> NOTE: The bash alias `dc` has been added to Vagrant to cut down on the number of times you have to type `docker-compose`.

 Before you proceed any further, go ahead and update the new project to use the Postgres database in the `db` container:

     # composeexample/settings.py